MicrosoftDocs/learn/learn-pr/azure/intro-to-security-in-azure/includes/7a-microsoft-sdl.md

 ### Define metrics and compliance reporting

-It’s essential for an organization to define the minimum acceptable levels of security quality, and to hold engineering teams accountable to meeting that criteria.
+It's essential for an organization to define the minimum acceptable levels of security quality, and to hold engineering teams accountable to meeting that criteria.
 Defining these expectations early helps a team understand risks associated with security issues, identify and fix security defects during development, and apply the standards throughout the entire project.
-Setting a meaningful security bar involves clearly defining the severity thresholds of security vulnerabilities (for example, all known vulnerabilities discovered with a “critical” or “important” severity rating must be fixed with a specified time frame), and never relaxing it after it's been set.
+Setting a meaningful security bar involves clearly defining the severity thresholds of security vulnerabilities (for example, all known vulnerabilities discovered with a "critical" or "important" severity rating must be fixed with a specified time frame), and never relaxing it after it's been set.

 To track key performance indicators (KPIs) and ensure security tasks are completed, bug tracking and/or work tracking mechanisms used by an organization (such as Azure DevOps) should allow for security defects and security work items to be clearly labeled as security, and marked with their appropriate security severity.
 This allows for accurate tracking and reporting of security work.